KubeRocketCI/docs/versioned_docs/version-3.9/operator-guide/infrastructure-providers/atlantis-installation.md

 ### Using built-in Atlantis IAM Role

 :::note
-For more details about Atlantis IAM Role, refer to the [terraform-aws-platform](https://github.com/KubeRocketCI/terraform-aws-platform/tree/master/iam) repository.
+For more details about Atlantis IAM Role creation, refer to the [terraform-aws-platform](https://github.com/KubeRocketCI/terraform-aws-platform/tree/master/eks/irsa.tf) repository.
 :::

 In case of using the [terraform-aws-platform](https://github.com/KubeRocketCI/terraform-aws-platform) repository to manage the AWS infrastructure, Atlantis can use the built-in **Atlantis** IAM Role created by the repository.
 This IAM Role is automatically created and configured with the necessary permissions to assume the **KRCIDeployerRole** IAM Role for performing Terraform operations.